zemirco/nodejs-pdf-docs/markdown/process.markdown

       console.log('About to exit with code:', code);
     });

+## Event: 'beforeExit'

+This event is emitted when node empties it's event loop and has nothing else to schedule.
+Normally, node exits when there is no work scheduled, but a listener for 'beforeExit' can make asynchronous calls, and cause node to continue.

+'beforeExit' is not emitted for conditions causing explicit termination, such as `process.exit()` or uncaught exceptions, and should not be used as an alternative to the 'exit' event unless the intention is to schedule more work.

 ## Event: 'uncaughtException'

 Emitted when an exception bubbles all the way back to the event loop.
 If a